amegeddon/Paws-and-Pints/README.md

 6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
 7. Press Enter to create your local clone

-## Credits
+## Testing

-### Images

-- arrow used on back button was taken from [Fontawesome](https://fontawesome.com/)
-- The four images used all come from Adobe Stock images and have been licensed for use [Adobe Stock Images](https://stock.adobe.com/uk)
-- Images edited to remove background and resized using adobe Photoshop
+Please see [TESTING.md](TESTING.md) for all testing elements of this site.

+<sup><sub>[*Back to top*](#contents)</sup></sub>

-### Code
+### Credits

-- [Instructions Modal](https://getbootstrap.com/docs/5.1/components/modal) was built using the Bootstrap v5.1.3 documentation
-- https://codepen.io/cathydutton/pen/JjpxMm was used for guidance only in putting together the basic guessing game.
-- For direction regarding readme structure and markdown formatting I referred to (https://aleksandracodes.github.io/CI_PP2_SunshineGuessing) by Aleksandra.
--  [w3schools](https://www.w3schools.com/js/js_timing.asp) was consulted to target media query at mobiles in landscape orientation.
+- The Code Institute's module on Non-relational Database Management Systems was instrumental in setting up this app.
+The Taskmaster project, in particular, served as a foundation for building the Dog Friendly Pub Directory.
+Revisiting this module was essential to ensure comprehensive CRUD functionality throughout the site.
+-  [w3schools](https://www.w3schools.com) provided code to toggle show password.
+-  [GeeksforGeeks](https://www.geeksforgeeks.org) code adapted to build interactive star rating system
+-  [Stackoverflow](https://stackoverflow.com/) code adapted to build search bar facility.
+- Materialise: Code utilised from Materialised to initialise the side navbar function, the tooltip function and the collapsable component.

 ## Acknowledgements

-Thanks in plentiful supply for everyone who has put up with me cursing javascript.
+Thanks in plentiful supply for everyone who has put up with me recently in frustrated coder mode.

-- to my mentor Richard for reminding me at every mentor meeting that Javascript is brilliant
+- to my mentor Richard for patiently steering me in the right direction
-- and to everyone else that I have hounded into playing the game and giving me feedback
-- finally, thanks to the slack community for their encouragement and advice.
+- to everyone on the course with me, as always, making me feel so much less alone in all this.